AntoineAllioux/thesis-public/README.md

 Opetopic types then enable us to define coherent higher algebraic structures, among which infinity-groupoids and (infinity, 1)-categories.
 Crucially, their higher structure is univalent in that it coincides with the one induced by their identity types.
 We then establish some expected results in order to motivate our definitions.

+## Formalisation

+Most of the results of this thesis have been formalised in the Agda proof assistant and are available at https://github.com/AntoineAllioux/thesis-formalisation.

 ## Notes

 This is a preliminary version of my PhD thesis missing the acknowledgements.